The Indicter: Controversies

 In 2017 The Indicter published a series of articles challenging the forensic medical evidence about an alleged gas attack in Sarmin, 2015, that had been presented at the United Nations by Syrian doctors who opposed the Assad government.
-After the Syrian ambassador to the UN, Bashar Jaafari, referred to The Indicters report at a Security Council session in April 12, 2017, the magazine became a target of criticism by several Western mainstream media outlets, including the Swedish outlets Dagens Nyheter and Expressen.
+After the Syrian ambassador to the UN, Bashar Jaafari, referred to The Indicters report at a Security Council session on April 12, 2017, the magazine became a target of criticism by several Western mainstream media outlets, including the Swedish outlets Dagens Nyheter and Expressen.
 Swedish media also attacked The Indicter for being mentioned by the Director of the Information and Press Department of the Ministry of Foreign Affairs of the Russian Federation, Maria Zakharova, in a press conference aired 16 March 2017.
 Maria Zakharova also posted a tweet with an image reproducing The Indicter logo.
 According to Dagens Nyheter, the Russian envoy to the Organisation for the Prohibition of Chemical Weapons, Mikhail Uljanov, used a report published in The Indicter April 2017 to question claims by the Syrian opposition regarding the Syrian government's responsibility for the Khan Sheikhoun gas attack.

-Some of the findings of the above mentioned investigation published in The Indicter were challenged by Coda Media's site, Coda Story.
+Some of the findings of the above-mentioned investigation published in The Indicter were challenged by Coda Media's site, Coda Story.
 The Indicter validated these anew and extended an invitation to Coda Story to publicly debate the issue.
 Coda Story failed to reply.

 Swedish media reported that Marcello Ferrada de Noli, publishing his findings in The Indicter, had analysed the OPCW report following the claim of a chemical weapons attack in Syria.
 After request by the Russian ambassador to the UN, Vasily Nebenzya, the UN Secretary General approved the inclusion of The Indicter article as official document of the Security Council in February 2018.